mephisto83/redquickbuilder/README.md

     export default redConnect(InsuranceProviderUpdateManagementAgent);
     ```
 ### Screen Options
-- This is similar to Screens, but offer the opportunity to use business based components in composite screens later.
+- This is similar to Screens, but offers the opportunity to use business based components in composite screens.
 There is a case to be made for, "you ain't gonna need it".
-Since, it costs just a bit of time to generate the code, you get the whole kitchen and the sink.
+Since, it costs just a bit of time to generate the code, you get the whole kitchen and the sink without the effort.
     ```tsx
     import * as React from 'react';
     import { redConnect, titleService } from '../actions/util';